Phulchand Prithvi Raj: Professional background

 Dr. Raj started his anesthesiology residency under chairman, Dr. Pepper Jenkins, in 1963 at Parkland Memorial Hospital in Dallas, Texas.
 He completed his third year of residency in Norway.

 Dr. Raj was not only innovative and pioneering in scientific aspects, but also in promoting the specialty of regional anesthesia and interventional pain management.
 He was one of the 5 founders of ASRA in 1975.
 The history of the refounding of the ASRA, now known as the American Society of Regional Anesthesia and Pain Medicine (ASRA-PM), dates back to late 1973 when 5 dreamers met, now called the founding fathers of the ASRA, to form a society devoted to teach regional anesthesia.
 These 5 pioneers of regional anesthesia were Alon Winnie, Donald Bridenbaugh, Harold Carron, Prithvi Raj, and Jordan Katz.

-Achievements and awards

-During Dr. Raj's professional career and even after his death, he received numerous honors and awards.
-Some of the significant recognitions and awards are as follows: